Andrew Vaughn Player Props: White Sox vs. Phillies

 Andrew Vaughn At The Plate

-- Vaughn has driven in a run in eight games this season (53.3%), including two games with multiple runs batted in.
+- In 17 games played this season, he has not hit a long ball.

+- In 52.9% of his games this year, Vaughn has picked up at least one RBI.
+In three of those games (17.6%) he recorded more than one RBI.

-- In four of 15 games this year, he has scored, including multiple runs once.
+- In four of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.